Texas Court Records

 What is an infraction in Texas?

-Infractions are the least serious set of crimes in the state of Texas.
-Most infractions are traffic violations and constituting public nuisance through noise or littering.
+Infractions are the least severe crimes in the state of Texas.
+Most infractions are traffic violations and constitute a public nuisance through noise or littering.
 As such, they attract no severe punishments.
-Nevertheless, infractions are crimes that are punishable by a fine, community service or mandatory rehabilitation classes.
-Since infractions are really not serious crimes, there is no stated punishment for them in the Texas Penal Code.
-Traffic violation is a typical example of infraction.
+Nevertheless, infractions are crimes that are punishable by a fine or court-imposed diversion program.
+Note that there are no specific penalties for infractions under the state penal code.

-- For overspeeding, the fines are location specific and depend on how much the speed is beyond the stipulated speed limit for the area.
+- For overspeeding, the fines are location-specific and depend on how much the speed exceeds the stipulated speed limit for the area.
 If it is a posted zone, the fine ranges from $170 to $300; for a school zone, it ranges from $220 to $325 and $235 to $500 for a construction zone.

 What are some examples of infractions in Texas?